Columbia University: Acting presidents

-Beginning in fall 2023, protests at Columbia University against the Gaza war and what the student protesters described as Columbia's complicity in the Gaza genocide, including the Gaza Solidarity Encampment (April 17–30, 2024), resulted in police action, student disciplinary measures, and the resignation of two university presidents: Minouche Shafik and Katrina Armstrong.
-The federal government then launched an investigation into antisemitism and withdrew funding, prompting the university to adopt stricter campus policies.
-In July 2025, Columbia finalized a $220 million settlement to resume federal funding, agreeing to adopt the IHRA definition of antisemitism, provide applicant data, and other policy changes while admitting no wrongdoing.
+Beginning in fall 2023, protests at Columbia University against the Gaza war and what student protesters described as Columbia's complicity in the Gaza genocide, resulted in police action, student disciplinary measures, and the appointment of Katrina Armstrong, MD as interim president in August 2024 after the resignation of former university president Minouche Shafik.
+The federal government also launched an investigation into antisemitism and then withdrew funding, prompting the university to adopt new policies and adjust disciplinary processes.